Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - It is now possible to change the HP of an individual unit, in its properties.
+- Fixed bug with the map editor's civilization setting.

 * Maps
 - Improved water and rock generation for the Prague map.